josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 The app container is created for websites if they request their to have own container with their ID being used to identify it.
 This means the app container name looks like `apps/id.example.net`.

-## Domain Name System (DNS)
+## DNS (Domain Name System)

-The Domain Name System is the method websites are located on the SAFE Network.
+ DNS is the method websites are located on the SAFE Network.
 It works by using Mutable Data and NFS to store and locate files.
 The Web Hosting Manager and SAFE Browser overview below go into more detail about DNS as they both use DNS extensively.

 ## We will now take a look at some of MaidSafe's Applications.